GFG-CLUB-KIIT/100-Days-of-Code/README.md

 <a name="about"></a>
-# �𝐀𝐛𝐨𝐮𝐭 -
+# 𝐀𝐛𝐨𝐮𝐭 -
 Introducing our all-new CP BOOTCAMP, a series of sessions like never before.
-If you are willing to have a strong command over your DS-Algo skills and make CP your best friend, the time is...
+If you are willing to have a strong command over your DS-Algo skills and make CP your best friend, the time is NOW!!!
-...NOW!!!